Hemlock woolly adelgid

 What you can do

-If you think you have found hemlock woolly adelgid in Canada, contact the CFIA's Plant Health Surveillance Unit
+If you think you have found hemlock woolly adelgid in Canada outside of its known range, contact the CFIA's Plant Health Surveillance Unit

 A ready-made presentation for outreach about HWA is available.
 Contact us for the most recent version.